-8. Security Code
+11. Security Code

-The security code allows the user/installer to program the K-1900-7-IP Series phone.
+The security code allows the user/installer to program the K-1900-8-IP Series phone.
 It is recommended that the factory set security code be changed.
 Factory Setting: 845464

-Note: The security code must be 6 digits and cannot include a ★ or a #.
+Note: The security code must be 6 digits and cannot include a or a #.

-9. Access Code
+12. Access Code

-The access code comes into play when a tenant calls the K-1900-7-IP Series phone and a visitor lifts the handset to answer the call or the K-1900-7-IP Series phone automatically answers the call (see Inbound Call Mode).
-It is a 1 - 6 digit code (can not contain "⊀" or "#") that the tenant must dial before they are allowed to operate the door strike relays, as extra security on inbound calls.
-Once a tenant has entered the correct access code, 2 beeps are heard and the user can now enter any "Remote Access Operation Commands" (see page 17).
-This code is also used to enable audio in Auto Answer Secure and Silent Monitor Secure modes.
+The access code comes into play when a tenant calls the K-1900-8-IP Series phone and a visitor lifts the handset to answer the call or the K-1900-8-IP Series phone automatically answers the call (see Inbound Call Mode).
+It is a 1 to 6 digit code (can not contain "" or "#") that the tenant must dial before they are allowed to operate the door strike relays, as extra security on inbound calls.
+Once a tenant has entered the correct access code, 2 beeps are heard and the user can now enter any "Remote Access Operation Commands" (see page 21).
 The access code can be disabled if this basic security is not required.
 Factory Setting: 123456